qPureEvilp/ShipLock/README.md

 # ShipLock
 MoveCraft Shiplock plugin

-Decompiled version of a plugin I paid to have made, but never got the raw files for.
+Decompiled version of a plugin I paid to have made, but never recived the raw files for it.

 Decompiled using JD-Gui
-Used Eclipse to remake all teh class files
+Used Eclipse to remake all the class files
 Uploaded it to git